About the novel coronavirus (COVID-19) outbreak

 The exact threat of the coronavirus is largely known to those of us in the U.S. right now.
-To put things into perspective, the CDC estimates that the influenza virus has already killed a significant amount of population globally and which some are saying is the most destructive one since the last World War II, so the growing number of cases of this brand-new virus in the country is definitely a matter of concern and emphasizes heavily on PPE – so our healthcare systems can help us win the battle and the need for personal hygiene in addition to social distancing.
+To put things into perspective, the CDC estimates that the influenza virus has already killed a significant amount of population globally and which some are saying is the most destructive one since the last World War II, so the growing number of cases of this brand-new virus in the country is definitely a matter of concern and emphasizes heavily on PPE – so our healthcare systems can help us win the battle against coronavirus and the need for personal hygiene in addition to social distancing.

 To know more on the live statistics of Coronovirus please click Coronavirus Disease (COVID-19) – Statistics and Research